 - Traditional shapes include squares, diamonds, or rectangular pieces

-Heat Management: Maintain medium heat throughout most of the cooking process.
+- Heat Management: From my experience, maintain medium heat throughout most of the cooking process.
 Too high heat will cause burning, while too low heat will extend cooking time unnecessarily.

 Cultural Significance